klahrich/chiefhustler/content/posts/munger-is-the-goat.md

 ---
-title: "Munger Is the Boss"
+title: "Munger Is the Goat"
 date: 2021-12-05T18:30:50-05:00
 categories: ["investing"]
 ---